Are you ready to start a WordPress blog?

-By using the right, powerful WordPress plugins, you can easily improve your blog’s SEO, performance, user experience, etc… And in this section, we are about to show you the best and must-need WordPress plugins on a blog.
+By using the right, powerful WordPress plugins, you can quickly improve your blog’s SEO, performance, user experience, etc… And in this section, we are about to show you the best and must-need WordPress plugins on a blog.

-Looking for an SEO plugin for your WordPress blog?
+Are you looking for an SEO plugin for your WordPress blog?

 Setting up Rank Math is also simple.

 Most content blogs are enabled comment section in their blog posts.
 One issue you need to sort out is managing the spam comments.
 We have been in this situation a lot of times.
 Not just us.
 Every WordPress blog which got decent traffic has suffered from this.
 Well, here’s Akismet.